bookworm/brokenthings/README.md

 # License.

-Unless stated otherwise the Copyright is mine all rights reserver.
+Unless stated otherwise the Copyright is mine, All Rights Reserved.
 This is not because I've any intents of controlling what you do with my work, I just don't want to be locked into a license.
 Drop me an e-mail (bookworm.productions@gmail.com) if you find something you're interested in; that you'd like to use, talk, about, steal, borrow etc.